How to MIG Weld Stainless to Mild Steel: Step by Step

 You want to have a symmetrical fitup.
 It’s easy for irregular joints to blow through at the wider or thinner parts, especially if one part is stainless steel.
 Furthermore, try to weld in the flat position if possible.

-Preparing the joint between stainless and steel is not hard.
+Preparing the joint is not hard.
 Joint design is similar to mild steel welding.
 But try to make a joint that needs the least amount of weld metal.

 Some examples: